zulvkr/zulvkr.github.io/src/portfolio.md

 This is the most complex project that I attended to.
 It's based on [a book from Sitepoint](https://www.sitepoint.com/premium/books/php-mysql-novice-to-ninja-6th-edition).
 The entire book is one big project of CRUD app made with vanilla PHP, no library.

 It's quite hard to finish this course, zero library...
 Ow, man...
 I am a confused ninja now.
-I learned a lot and I gained some appreciation of object oriented PHP with PSR-3.
+I learned a lot and I gained some appreciation of object oriented PHP.
 I also learned some cool SQL ninja skill.

 PHP sure has changed and gained some static typing ability, but I still felt that PHP as a language is harder to learn correctly.